Agriculture and Diet

 Agriculture along the narrow strip of the

-Nile valley provided Nubians with their necessary food supply.
-Therefore
+Nile Valley provided the people of Kush with their necessary food supply.

-flooded Upper Nubia providing silt for the agricultural lands.
+flooded providing silt for the fertile agricultural lands of Sudan.
 The

-Kushites used the Shaduf (a traditional device operated manually
+Kushites used the Shaduf, i.e. a traditional device operated manually

-to collect rain water) discovered in Nubia including many at Musawwarat
+to collect rain water, were discovered in Sudan, including in Musawwarat

-es Sufra.3 However hafirs would not have provided
+es Sufra.3 However hafirs would not have always provided

-enough water for watering the farms.
-The only Kushite dam used for
+enough water for the farms.
+The only known Kushite dam used for

 water storage was found at Shaq el Ahmar.4

-description was provided by Strabo in the Roman Geographer Strabo
+description was provided by the Roman Geographer Strabo

 in the second century CE:

-"The Aethiopians (or the Kushites) live on millet and barley,
+"The Aethiopians [Kushites] live on millet and barley,

 from which they also make a drink; but instead of olive-oil they